denoland/manual/tools/task_runner.md

 ## Specifying the current working directory

-By default, `deno task` executes commands with the directory of the Deno configuration file (_deno.json_) as the current working directory.
+By default, `deno task` executes commands with the directory of the Deno configuration file (ex. _deno.json_) as the current working directory.
 This allows tasks to use relative paths and continue to work regardless of where in the directory tree you happen to execute the deno task from.
 In some scenarios, this may not be desired and this behavior can be overridden by providing a `--cwd <path>` flag.

 For example, given a task called `wasmbuild` in a _deno.json_ file: